Teens and suicide: What parents should know

 Talk with your child about how to seek help.
 If you fear they may be at risk, get professional help right away.

 Let them know you’ll be there for them no matter what, that your love is unconditional, and that you’ll help them get the support they need to get through this challenging time.

-In a crisis situation, call the National Suicide Prevention Lifeline at 1-800-273-TALK or text the Crisis Text Line by texting ‘TALK’ to 741741 to speak or text with a trained counselor who can provide guidance on the most appropriate next steps and resources.
+In a crisis situation, call 988 for the 988 Suicide and Crisis Lifeline or text the Crisis Text Line by texting ‘TALK’ to 741741 to speak or text with a trained counselor who can provide guidance on the most appropriate next steps and resources.
 Calling 911 is best for situations when self-harm is occurring or is about to occur.

 For help finding a Mental Health Professional, consult with your child’s pediatrician, call your insurance, or use this treatment finder.

 What if my child knows someone who has taken their life?
 How do talk with them?